oge-dev/InstagramClone/ReadMe.md

 ## Features

-- Responsive design that adapts to different screen sizes
 - Basic structure and layout of the Instagram homepage
 - Header with logo and navigation icons
 - Main feed with posts